 In the morning I ate breakfast at the airport and waited a few hours before taking my last flight.
 It was again in a propeller plane, although now with more passengers.
 We passed shallow terrain before reaching the fjords around Maniitsoq.
 After my trips to Iceland and south Greenland I thought I was accustomed to remote landscapes, but this was a whole new level.
 Everywhere were glaciers, granite mountains, and fjords on a massive scale.
-The thought of hiking there alone was intimidating and for a moment I wondered if I hadn't bitten of more than I could chew.
+The thought of hiking there alone was intimidating and for a moment I wondered if I hadn't bitten off more than I could chew.

 Fortunately he was actually there and helped me buy some gas canisters for my stove.
 Shortly after we stepped in his boat and started the 45 minute ride.
 It was ridiculously warm and my backpack so heavy I nearly fell over when stepping into the vessel.
 I asked a few questions about the landscape and weather and then finally arrived at the intended start of my hike.

 It felt surreal to finally be here after months of preparation and travelling for 2.5 days.
 We said goodbye and Johannes disappeared in the distance.
 There was really no way back now.
 After filling up my water bottles in a nearby stream I started walking.
 After a few hours of following a fjord I needed to cross a river running into it.
-I letting my shoes dry I had another close look at the map.
+When letting my shoes dry I had another close look at the map.
 I had been surprised about my progress the entire day, but now discovered I actually was in a smaller adjacent fjord and had walked only a third of the distance I thought I had .
-My map was in a different scale than I usually used and I clearly still needed to get accustomed to it.
+My map was in a different scale than the ones I usually used and I clearly still needed to get accustomed to the difference.
 Fortunately, I easily made it into the larger fjord.